Conservatory or Orangery! How are you supposed to decide?

 This isn’t an exhaustive list, but it’s just to give you a rough idea of what will influence the price.

-Although there is no one number fits all for extensions, we can give you a rough estimate of how much the average conservatory or orangery will cost.
+Although there is no one number fits all for extensions, we can give you a rough estimate of how much does the average conservatory cost or what an orangery will cost.